Summer Training

 • Weight minimum of 40.82Kg (90lbs) and maximum of 90.72Kg (200lbs)

-The Glider Pilot Scholarship is a training program that results in successful candidates graduating with their Transport Canada Glider Pilot Licence.
-Cadets build upon what they have learned in the squadron’s ground school program and practically apply knowledge in flight operations, safety management, meteorology and navigation.
+The Glider Pilot Training Course is a six- or seven-week training program that results in successful candidates graduating with their Transport Canada Glider Pilot License.

 Duration: 7 weeks